 There are many myths doing the rounds of the internet, and here are a few of them:

-- This is a high protein diet and therefor “bad” for your kidneys – no it is not.
+- Keto is a high protein diet and will damage your kidneys – no it is not.
 The keto plan is moderate protein, and you can work out how much protein you need based on your weight.

-- You cannot live forever on this diet – you can and there is plenty of evidence of people living this way for many years.
+- You cannot live forever on this diet – you can and there is overwhelming evidence of people living this way for many years.
 Some people choose to come on and off the diet, or only do it for a short while.
 It all depends on your goals.

 - High fat intake will cause heart problems.
-There is now evidence that this is not true, saturated fats are not the baddies they have been labeled as.
+There is plenty of evidence that this is not true.
+We do not need to avoid saturated fats.

 Who needs to take extra care when starting a keto diet